maboerg/Closed-chains-of-polygons/README.md

 We want to assemble identical regular polygons in order to build closed chains of high symmetry.

-`m` is the number of vertices - meaning that we assemble `m`-polygons in a "circular" way.
+`m` is the number of vertices - meaning that we assemble `m-gons` in a "circular" way.

 A possible start is shown in figure 1.